"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Some Catholics make Mary more prominent than Jesus by praying to, or even worshiping her.
 Interestingly, even the Muslims have a special reverence for Mary, as they believe Jesus was a prophet.
 There are also many "New Age" cult groups that worship the earth as a goddess.
 The point here is that the Babylonian system that started under Nimrod, will come full circle as the religious system that Satan uses to deceive the masses at the beginning of the Tribulation, and most of the world religions could be brought together under the shared belief that Jesus was born to a virgin, or a goddess.

 Revelation 17:6 tells us that the harlot is "drunk with the blood of the saints... and the martyrs of Jesus."
-Apparently, followers of the "Mystery Babylon" religion will consider anyone that doesn't join them a traitor, or infidel worthy of death.
+Apparently, followers of "Babylon the Great" will consider anyone that doesn't join them a traitor, or infidel worthy of death.
 The Muslims already believe that, but Christianity has also had an ugly history of killing those who would not convert to their religion.
 A strong delusion will surely come at the beginning of the Tribulation that will bring all faiths together and cause the followers of the new religion to insist that all should convert or die.

 Amazingly, many of the faiths of the world are already trying to find common ground for peace and understanding.
 Some believe that world peace is impossible without peace between all religions first.
 Interfaith conferences and events are rapidly on the rise.
 Many accusations have come against churches, or other religious groups that refuse to join in these activities of being intolerant, extreme, or hateful.
 Ironically, the religious system that will rise out of this growing movement at the beginning of the Tribulation will be all of those things.